h2oai/h2o-2/h2o-docs/source/tutorial/rtutorial.rst

   localH2O <- h2o.init(ip = "localhost", port = 54321)

-Users may see a response message in R indicating that the instance of H2O running is a different version than that of the corresponding H2O R package.
-Users can resolve the version conflict by simply entering “YES” at the prompt, and allowing the correct version of the package to automatically install.
+Users may see a response message in R indicating that the instance of H\ :sub:`2`\ O running is a different version than that of the corresponding H\ :sub:`2`\ O R package.
+This error will look similar to the picture below.
+If you get this error, it can be resolved by downloading the correct version of H\ :sub:`2`\ O from http://0xdata.com/downloadtable/.
+Users should follow the installation instructions on the download page.

 .. image:: UpdateR.png
    :width: 70%